luokan1227/Project2/saturdayAnalysis.md

     ## rf_miss 0.25
     ##    0.25    1

-The lower missaccuracy rate is 0.25
+The lower missaccuracy rate is 0.25.
+Random Forests and linear regression models have very close missaccuracy rate if we made the problem into a binary classification (shares \< 1400 and \>= 1400).
+But in general, Random Forests took a much longer fitting time than linear regression.